 Sub Chapter (S) Corporation – Like an LLC, a Sub S creates a separate entity and affords you some protection from any damages that can arise from the actions of the business.
 However there are additional recording keeping requirements with a Sub S including annual corporate filings with your state, recording of the annual meeting of the board of directors and the appointment or renewal of officers.
 It’s also common practice to establish bylaws.
 These records must be kept up to date.
 Should an incident arise where you have to prove that the corporation exists, if records have not been kept, the existence of the corporation could be legally challenged.
 There is another important difference regarding taxation.
 With a Sub S corporation the owner(s) may pay themselves what the IRS calls a “reasonable salary” for the work that they do.
 The self employment (payroll) taxes are only accessed on the salary that the officers receive, not the entire net profit of the company, thus if you suspect you business will be making in excess of what a reasonable salary might be, you may want to consider organizing as a Sub S Corporation.

 Corporations are organized and granted at the state level.
 Each state has different requirements.
-For simplicity, I commonly refer clients to an online organization such Standard Legal for organizing a Sub S Corp or an LLC.
+For simplicity, I commonly refer clients to an online organization such asIncorporate or Standard Legal for organizing a Sub S Corp or an LLC.
 They can prepare all of the appropriate documents for you including templates for your annual records, file the documents with your state and give you instructions and help on keeping current on all your records and reports.
 You will be required to pay any filing fees in addition to what the service provider charges.
 Fees average around $100 for a Sub (S) Corp or LLC.

 With any business type you should consider getting an employee identification number (EIN) you can get this by contact the Internal Revenue Service.